-Since we reported in our last statement, there has been a significant Court decision that determined schemes like the Leafield scheme were able to make claims on the Fraud Compensation Fund ("the FCF").
-Dalriada has since been working with the Pension Protection Fund ("the PPF"), who manage the FCF.
+As reported in our announcement to members in November 2020, there has been a significant Court decision that determined pension schemes like the Scheme were able to make claims on the Fraud Compensation Fund ("FCF").
+Dalriada has since been working with the Pension Protection Fund ("PPF"), who manage the FCF.